Snorman-zzz/PhotoSharingApp/README.md

 # PhotoSharingApp

-## The entire photo sharing app - including Posting, Liking, Commenting, Explore, Search, Notifications, and more - for iOS with Firebase
+## The entire photo sharing social media mobile application - including Posting, Liking, Commenting, Explore, Search, Notifications, and more - for iOS with Firebase

 ### Download or git clone it to your local environment and run:
 Build the project in Xcode, need compatible iOS devices to access camera features